Social Icons

 Directed by Will Finn and John Sanford

-This outlaw cow wrangler is capable of stealing all the cows from numerous ranches in one night, without much noise made, when the owners wake-up they see that all their cows are gone.
+The animation drops us flat in a western setting, where we meet Maggie, the only cow left on her ranch after an outlaw known as Alameda Slim stole all the cows.
+This outlaw cow wrangler is capable of stealing all the cows from numerous ranches in one night, without much noise.
+When the owners wake up, they see that all their cows are gone.

 In the end, I can see why many may forget that such an animation was made.